Robots-de-Rescate/Kauil_STM32/Source/README.md

 Coding standards
 --------------------

-These the main points we think are important for the code to be readable and usable by multiple developers working on it:
+These are the main points we think are important for the code to be readable and usable by multiple developers working on it:

 - Every module must contain at least a .h and a .c file both with the same name of the module, this will be the main interface for someone trying to use it, an thus it must contain every function that is expected to be usable externally.
 - The header file named after the module is expected to contain the prototypes that will be defined in the .c file, as well as a description of its functionality and the arguments it uses.